GGP1/kure/README.md

 > TOTP codes can be either 6, 7 or 8 digits long.
 The hash algorithm used is SHA1.

 Two-factor authentication adds an extra layer of security to your accounts.
-In case an attacker gets access to the secrets, he will still need the **constantly refreshing code** to get into the account making it, not impossible, but much more complicated.
+In case an attacker gets access to the secrets, he will still need the **constantly refreshing code** to get into the account, making it not impossible but much more complicated.

 ## Caveats and limitations